SimVascular/simvascular.github.io-archive/source/documentation/1d_simulation/tool/_convert-results-panel.md

 **Results Directory** - Set the directory containing the 1D simulation results to convert.
 The directory path can be entered in
                         the text box.
 Selecting **...** brings up a file browser.

+**Convert Directory** - Set the directory where converted results are written.
+The directory path can be entered in
+                        the text box.
+Selecting **...** brings up a file browser.

 **Start** - Set the start time for the time range usded to convert simulation data.
 The time is a real simulation time value.

 **Stop** - Set the stop time for the time range usded to convert simulation data.
 The time is a real simulation time value.